driskell/log-courier/README.md

 * **CentOS/RedHat 7.x**:
 [driskell-log-courier-epel-7.repo](https://copr.fedoraproject.org/coprs/driskell/log-courier/repo/epel-6/driskell-log-courier-epel-7.repo)

-Once installed, modify the configuration file at `/etc/log-courier/log-courier.conf` to suit your needs, then start the Log Courier service to begin shipping.
+Once installed, create a configuration file at `/etc/log-courier/log-courier.conf` to suit your needs, then start the Log Courier service to begin shipping.

     service log-courier start

-### DEB
+### Ubuntu

-A Debian/Ubuntu compatible **PPA** repository is under consideration.
-At the moment, no such repository exists.
+To install the Log Courier apt-get repository, run the following commands.

+    sudo add-apt-repository ppa:devel-k/log-courier
+    sudo apt-get update

+Log Courier may then be installed using `apt-get install log-courier`.

+Once installed, create a configuration file at `/etc/log-courier/log-courier.conf` to suit your needs, then start the Log Courier service to begin shipping.

+    service log-courier start

 ## Building from Source